allegheny-college-cmpsc-404-spring-2025/course-materials/CODE_OF_CONDUCT.md

 ### People and accountability

-Steps you will take to hold yourself to a standard for discovering information, achieving goals, and delivering product results for our client.
+Steps you will take to hold yourself to a standard for discovering information, achieving goals, and delivering product results.

 #### Individual accountability